 The beginnings of the parish church in Krosno are connected with the location of the city under the Magdeburg Law, which took place in the 40’s of the 14th century.
 Church was merged directly into the city walls and became an important element of the medieval fortifications of the city.
 Until today, a readable element of the medieval fortifications, is the ground floor of the 14th-century defense tower, preserved in the south-west corner of the nave of the church.
 Originally, it was a high tower serving as a municipal watchtower and church belfry.

-The church consists of a three-span, three-side ended chancel with the sacristy from the north and a five-span nave.
+The church consists of a three-bay, three-side ended chancel with the sacristy from the north and a five-bay nave.
 Several chapels are added to the nave, from the north they are chapels of St. Adalbert, St. John of Nepomuk and St. Anna, from the south in the ground floor of the former tower are added porch and then the chapels of the Mother of God and Peter and Paul.
-Outside, the chancel is buttressed, between buttresses there are pointed gothic windows.
+Outside, the chancel is buttressed, between buttresses there are pointed Gothic windows.
 The western façade is crowned with a triangular gable with steps on the sides and fragmented with five pointed blendes.
 In its lower part there is a large pointed window with tracery.
-Inside, the chancel is covered with a late gothic, net vault.
+Inside, the chancel is covered with a late Gothic, net vault.

 Website zabytkowekoscioly.net, Krosno, kościół Trójcy Świętej.